Insured-Retirement-Institute/Producer-Training/README.md

 ## Get started
 We are currently in the process of standing up [SwaggerHub](https://wwww.swaggerhub.com) to host OpenAPI definitions.
 More to come.

-Please refer to the [style guide](https://github.com/Insured-Retirement-Institute/Style-Guide) for governance of standards, data dictionary, reporting of security issues and bugs, and the code of conduct.
+Please refer to the [style guide](https://github.com/Insured-Retirement-Institute/Style-Guide) for governance of standards, data dictionary, and the code of conduct.

 ## Specification Champions (GitHub Owners)
 Lana Nelson <LNelson@athene.com>-Athene, RegEd

+## Reporting issues and bugs

+Security issues and bugs should be reported directly to Katherine Dease kdease@irionline.org.
+Issues and bugs can be reported directly within the issues tab above.

 ## Code of conduct